 - Instructions to follow upon return.

-During any type of emergency, you must also be able to communicate with your staff.
-Whether you have a sophisticated online portal or utilize a simple call tree, it is essential that everyone is comfortable with the process.
-Communication with your patients is also extremely important.
-Post an alert on your website with updates letting patients know how long your practice will be closed and how to reach a physician in case of an emergency.
-Create a list with all your patients’ e-mail addresses, send out e-mails with regular updates and don’t forget to leave a recorded message on your office answering machine.
+Post alerts on your website and social media letting patients know how long your practice will be closed and how to reach a physician in case of an emergency.
+Create a list with all your patients’ e-mail addresses and cell phone numbers, send out e-mails or text messages with regular updates, and don’t forget to leave a recorded message on your office answering machine.